 A net pot is used for growing plants in a hydroponic system where the plant roots of the plant are immersed directly into water.

-How much space do you actually need for hydroponic system with a DWC bucket?
+How much space do you actually need for a hydroponic system with a DWC bucket?

 The ideal amount of space is around 18 inches in height for a bucket hydroponic system with the roots in air.
 There are several factors that come into play when considering the size: